huginn/huginn/README.md

 ### Required Setup

+In your private copy of Huginn, do the following:

+* Edit `app/models/user.rb` and change the invitation code(s) in `INVITATION_CODES`.
+This controls who can signup to use your installation.
 * Edit `app/mailers/system_mailer.rb` and set your default from address.
 * Edit `config/unicorn/production.rb` and replace instances of *you* with the correct username for your server.
 * Edit `config/environments/production.rb` and change the value of `DOMAIN` and the `config.action_mailer.smtp_settings` setup, which is currently setup for sending email through a Google Apps account on Gmail.